intechstudio/grid-documentation/docs/guides/guide/how-to-grid-editor/4-button.md

 ## Button presses are sent out twice

-When a button is in momentary mode, this behaviour doesn't struck the user, but it's good to keep in mind that button events are running both on the *press* and *release* of the button.
+When a button is in momentary mode, this behaviour doesn't stand out, but it's good to keep in mind that button events are running both on the *press* and *release* of the button.

 This "double trigger" might not be what you are lookin for, specially if you are using the buttons to send out singular messages.

-To avoid this, you can use the `button_state()` function to check if the button is *pressed* or *released*.
+To avoid this, you can use the `button_state()` function to check if the button is:
+- pressed: state is larger than 0,
+- released: state is 0.

 An other way is to use the button special **Press/Release** action block.
+This action block has two branches, where you can put your actions.

 <ImageLightbox imageSrc={btn_press_release} citation={"1.
 You can define the press release check in a code block, utilising the button_state() function<br/>2.
 The other quick option is to use the special Press/Release action block"} styling={'w-4/5 object-contain'}/>

 ## Long press

 You can achieve a long press button behaviour by checking the button state and the elapsed time since the button has been used.
 For this, we utilize the `button_state()` and `button_elapsed_time()` functions with some condition logic, to trigger the **timer** event on the button.
 When the button is not held down for the specified time, the timer is stopped.
+Check out [how timer works here](/wiki/events/ui-events/timer-event).

 In the following long press configuration example, when the button is held down for more than 1000 miliseconds, the button's color will change to green, and the LED intensity will be set to 127.